allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 ## Conclusions
 In the above example, we show how to use circuit breakers from Resiliance4j for handling cases other than http calls.
-With that ~70 lines of code we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take off developers' shoulders by manually switching off methods.
+With that ~70 lines of code, we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take off developers' shoulders by manually switching off methods.